BloxDev-Hub/BloxDev-Hub/docs/Others/Help_Us!.md

 ---
 # Reviews :octicons-heart-fill-24:{ .heart }

-We hope, you are having a fun time reading our articles.
-Your reviews means alot and serve a way to improve our docs.
-Please give us a detailed review based on your experience experience.
+We hope you are having a fun time reading our articles.
+Your review means a lot and serve a way to improve our docs.
+Please give us a detailed review based on your experience.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdp-Q99kOpn6kwq3Qu_4SORAgpALuqOUUArbmJehR2NkGBFgQ/viewform?embedded=true" width="800" height="900" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-<div id="ff-compose"></div>
-<script async defer src="https://formfacade.com/include/113490876670483734447/form/1FAIpQLSdp-Q99kOpn6kwq3Qu_4SORAgpALuqOUUArbmJehR2NkGBFgQ/classic.js?div=ff-compose"></script>

 # Reports